old-adapdr/adapdr/README.md

-# WhoAmI & how to navigate my profile
+# WhoAmI & How to navigate my profile
 Welcome to my GitHub Profile 🎉

 I'm a (Python)Developer & OpsGuy 👋 with a passion for creating simple, efficient and scalable solutions.
 In practise this means I ❤️ testing and developing in new and exciting technologies.
 After all, if there is a more efficient or cleaner way of doing something... why not 🤔?